What is chrome allergy?

 Cement dermatitis is most prevalent in construction workers but may occur in artists, DIY homebuilders or other individuals who are exposed to cement through work or a hobby.
 Dichromates in cement are not the only cause of cement dermatitis, they only account for the allergic contact dermatitis reactions.
 Primary irritant reactions of cement dermatitis include dryness and fissuring of the skin caused by the drying (hygroscopic) properties of cement, and injury or ulcers to skin caused by mechanical irritation due to rough silica particles in cement.
 Individuals can develop cement dermatitis after working for many years without any problems.

-Am I allergic to chrome?
+Am I allergic to chromium salts?

 Features of a positive patch test to potassium dichromate ion

-It appears that chrome dermatitis can persist in people even after they change occupations and are no longer exposed to chromates.
+Chrome dermatitis can persist in people even after they change occupations and are no longer exposed to chromates.
 Approximately two thirds of those sensitive to chromates will still be allergic even when tested several years later.
 The reason is unknown but it may be that chromates may take a long time to leave the skin.